Baked Doughnuts (Jam Donuts)

 These baked doughnuts are a healthier version of the Israeli sufganiyot or jam donuts.
-Made with brioche dough stuffed with jam, and then, baked not deep fried.
+Made with brioche dough stuffed with jam, and then baked, not deep-fried.

 Look how pretty these are.
 And while they look like the classic deep-fried pastry, guess what?
 These are baked!!

-Well, every Hanukkah we go through a few batches of donuts.
+Well, every Hanukkah, we go through a few batches of donuts.
 So, it is simply fair that I substitute some of those with these baked versions.
 Baked doughnuts are healthier than regular fried doughnuts because they avoid most, if not all, of the oil.

-Why make these donuts
+Why you’ll love these donuts

 - Baked doughnuts are not fried, but they have the same tasty filling and sweet topping.